This time we look at how to best compliment the personality of the person giving your appraisal, with body language, energy, and communication style.

 The more relaxed and open I am, the more I can match the reviewers’ tone and energy in a collaborative way, the more ownership I’ll have of this important conversation.

-For more information on how to approach a performance appraisal effectively, from both the point of view of a reviewee and reviewer, click here.
+For more information on how to perform a performance appraisal effectively.